schuyler/sim2075/methodology/reference/factor-loadings.md

 - For Type 2: What factor most directly stresses the pressure variables?
 - For Type 3: What factor most strongly creates crisis windows?

+Consult the **Factor → State Variable Categories** table above.
+Which factor's primary categories best overlap with the event's impact targets and causal mechanisms?

 This forces clarity about what fundamentally drives the event.

 ### Step 3: Identify Secondary Linkages